bbauska/JS-svg/README.md

 ***Figure 7-5.** How radians relate to* 𝝅 *and the circumference*

 The takeaway?
-Math.PI radians is equivalent to 180°, meaning Math.PI \*
+Math.PI radians is equivalent to 180°, meaning Math.PI &ast;
 2 gives us a full circle (360°).
-So within the context of our loop, we're going to increment the angle at which our circles are placed relative to Math.PI \* 2.
-And to ensure an equal distribution of our circles along the circumference, we'll divide Math.PI \* 2 by numCircles, and each time the loop runs, we'll multiply it by our iterator to move on to the next "slice," so to speak.
+So within the context of our loop, we're going to increment the angle at which our circles are placed relative to Math.PI &ast; 2.
+And to ensure an equal distribution of our circles along the circumference, we'll divide Math.PI &ast; 2 by numCircles, and each time the loop runs, we'll multiply it by our iterator to move on to the next "slice," so to speak.